 December 10, 2012 by admin

 Friday morning I needed to pack for a trip up north and I got distracted by the UPS man and a big box of snow.
-It was so full that I could barely find the items I ordered inside the box.
+It was so full that I could barely find the items I ordered inside the box with all the packing peanuts they had piled it with.

 Maybe I was hit by the festive cheer fairy or the thought of potential snow on our trip, but this reminded me of those sensory tables they use in preschool filled with beans only this could be snow!
 (Or maybe even one of those Find it games only not contained.)